JcDenis/docker-dotclear/README.md

 dotclear_version-server_type

-* jcpd/docker-dotclear:latest is base on stable Debian / Nginx / PHP-FPM
+* jcpd/docker-dotclear:latest is base on stable Alpine / Nginx / PHP-FPM
 * jcpd/docker-dotclear:x.xx-dnf is based on stable Debian / Nginx / PHP-FPM
 * jcpd/docker-dotclear:x.xx-anf is based on stable Alpine / Nginx / PHP-FPM
 * ... (next to come)

+### DOCKER

 Exemple of a docker compose file with a mariadb database.